 - 3 cups stock – vegetable, chicken or lobster*

 - 1-2 sprigs fresh thyme

 - 1 pinch salt & pepper to taste

 - 1 pound shrimp (optional)

-1. Roast red pepper and chile; Cut corn kernels from the cob and use the back of a knife to remove the milky substance from cob, place in a bowl and set aside.
+1. Roast red pepper and chile, steam them in a plastic bag for 10 mins, then remove skin, stems, seeds and dice; Cut corn kernels from the cob and use the back of a knife to remove the milky substance from cob, place in a bowl and set aside.

 2. Heat a 4 quart heavy put over low heat.
 Add bacon or olive oil to pot.
 Once bacon has rendered some fat, remove bacon and add onions.
 Cook onions in bacon fat or olive oil until translucent.
 Add cumin and cook another minute.